Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns an aggregate summary list of all SMS orders within a date range, explicitly distinguishing it from the singular 'get-report' tool which provides per-recipient breakdown.
+The description clearly states the tool returns an aggregate summary list of SMS orders within a date range, differentiating it from the per-recipient detail tool (get_report).
+It identifies the resource (SMS orders), the verb (returns list), and the scope (summary, date-filtered).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.